muddasarbukhari/Ai-Assistant/README.md

 It's not the best Ai-assistant but it does small things like playing music etc.

-I will keep working on it this project so in the future it this will do more advance and complex things.

 If you have any feedback, I will love to hear it and also feel free to send pull requests.
 Thank you.

 👋 Hi, I’m @muddasarbukhari